-- an SR1 form if you are claiming Universal Credit or Employment and Support Allowance - a DS1500 form if you are claiming Personal Independence Payment, Disability Living Allowance or Attendance Allowance - a BASRiS form if you live in Scotland and are claiming Adult Disability Payment or Child Disability Payment.
+- an SR1 form Universal Credit or Employment and Support Allowance, Personal Independence Payment, Disability Living Allowance or Attendance Allowance - a BASRiS form if you live in Scotland and are claiming Adult Disability Payment or Child Disability Payment.

 If you get benefits under special rules, you usually have them for a period of 3 years.